foldl/mimicsocks/README.md

     {default, [   % name of this wormhole
                 {local, {{127,0,0,1}, 8888}},   % local end address
                 {remote, {{127,0,0,1}, 9999}},  % remote end address
-                {wormhole, aggregated},         % can be aggregated or distributed {remote_handler, socks5},
+                {wormhole, aggregated},         % can be aggregated (RECOMMENDED) or distributed {remote_handler, socks5},
                 {remote_extra_ports, [9998]},   % extra ports on remote end for handover {key, <<41,186,113,221,126,106,146,106,246,112,85,183,56,79,159,